 Which is good for us, because otherwise, the only way to tell the two species apart would be to put their cells under a microscope and count chromosomes.

 Thanks to Dr. Gerhardt for the identification of Diane’s recording.

 Keller, M J & Gerhardt, H C. (2001).
 Polyploidy alters advertisement call structure in gray tree frogs.
 Proceedings – Royal Society.
 Biological sciences, 268(1465), 341-5.

 Amphibiaweb summary of scientific research on Hyla chrysoscelis and Hyla versicolor: http://amphibiaweb.org/cgi/amphib_query?where-genus=Hyla&where-species=chrysoscelis.

-Gray tree frog (Hyla versicolor).
+Dr Gerhardt believes this to be a Gray tree frog (Hyla versicolor).
 Click to return.